PovertyAction/guides/CleaningGuide/05 Quality Control/Readme.md

 Finally, you can use the checklist in this folder to perform checks on your dataset.
 (To open, click on the link for the checklist and then click "view raw" to download.)

+# Checking for Consistency Across Datasets

+Once you have a grasp on the overall organization of a dataset — including the variable names, labels, and formats, as well as the number of observations — it’s time to dive into the relationships among variables and the distribution of values within each variable.
+Here, you want to check that things make sense.
+Can someone who said they don’t have a business really be bringing in $1 million in profits each week?
+Unlikely.
+Well-programmed surveys should minimize the need for these tests, although they are still good to implement as a check on the quality of the programming.